-- Each medical crewmember involved in the patient's transport is responsible for content and completion of the PCR - Personnel should only sign the PCR after having reviewed content for completeness - An EMS Data Score will be calculated on each PCR as it is electronically processed into the North Carolina Pre-Hospital Medical Information System (PreMIS) with a best possible score of 0 (zero) and with each data quality error a point is added to the data quality score - ★ The PCR must be electronically submitted to the PreMIS System with 24 hours of the patient encounter - All patients will have a dispatch signal assigned by CMED based on caller information - Following patient disposition, one or more retrocodes will be assigned by provider - > The primary retrocode will be the most significant clinical condition - Primary impressions specifics will be documented - > Secondary presumptive diagnoses that may have contributed to the primary retrocode may be assigned as appropriate - If patient experiences pulselessness at any time prior to transfer of care at the hospital, even if resuscitated, encounter should be retroceded as: Signal 9 Cardiac Arrest - If patient experiences a code STEMI, encounter should be retroceded as: Signal 19 Heart Problems (STEMI)
+- Each medical crewmember involved in the patient's transport is responsible for content and completion of the PCR - Personnel should only sign the PCR after having reviewed content for completeness - An EMS Data Score will be calculated on each PCR as it is electronically processed into the North Carolina Pre-Hospital Medical Information System (PreMIS) with a best possible score of 0 (zero) and with each data quality error a point is added to the data quality score - The PCR must be electronically submitted to the PreMIS System with 24 hours of the patient encounter - All patients will have a dispatch signal assigned by CMED based on caller information - Following patient disposition, one or more retrocodes will be assigned by provider - > The primary retrocode will be the most significant clinical condition - > Primary impressions specifics will be documented - Secondary presumptive diagnoses that may have contributed to the primary retrocode may be assigned as appropriate - If patient experiences pulselessness at any time prior to transfer of care at the hospital, even if resuscitated, encounter should be retroceded as: Signal 9 Cardiac Arrest - If patient experiences a code STEMI, encounter should be retrocoded as: Signal 19 Heart Problems (STEMI) - If the patient experience chest pain considered consistent with acute coronary syndrome, encounter should be retrocoded as Heart Problem - Chest Pain retrocode should be reserved for patients complaining of chest pain in whom the evaluation determines the pain is not cardiac related (e.g. musculoskeletal chest wall pain)

-Documentation of Vital Signs
+Documentation of Vital Signs (NCCEP Documentation-2)

-(NCCEP Documentation-2)

-- Every patient encounter by MEDIC will be documented - Vital signs will be recorded for every patient encounter - ★ If patient refuses to allow vital sign measurement; this must be documented in the PCR along with statement of the patient's capacity to refuse
+- ★ Every patient encounter by MEDIC will be documented - ✤ Vital signs will be recorded for every patient encounter - If patient refuses to allow vital sign measurement; this must be documented in the PCR along with statement of the patient's capacity to refuse

 - 1. Initial set of vital signs to include:

+- A. Glasgow coma score

-- A. Heart rate
+- B. Heart rate

-- B. Blood pressure
+- C. Blood pressure

-- C. Respiratory rate
+- D. Respiratory rate

-- D. Pulse oximetry
+- E. Pulse oximetry

-- E. Glasgow coma score
+- F. Temperature

 - 2. Additional vital signs as indicated per patient complaint and/or condition

-- A. Temperature

-- B. Pain score
+- A. Pain score

-- C. ETCO2
+- $B. \quad ETCO_2$

 - 3. Reassess vital signs at a frequency dictated by the patient's condition

-- A. Minimum vital signs must be recorded every 5 minutes on all Priority-1 patients
+- A. Minimum, vital signs should be recorded every 5 minutes on all Priority-1 patients

-- B. Minimum, vital signs must be recorded every 10 minutes on all Priority-2 patients
+- B. Minimum, vital signs should be recorded every 10 minutes on all Priority-2 patients

-- C. Minimum vital signs must be documented every 15 minutes on Priority-3 patients
+- C. Minimum, vital signs should be recorded every 15 minutes on all Priority-3 patients

-- D. At a minimum, vital signs must be documented at the initiation and end of the transport for scheduled non-emergency transport patients
+- D. At a minimum, vital signs should be documented at the initiation and end of the transport for scheduled non-emergency transport patients

 - 4. Times vital signs are obtained must be documented

-- Use of automated NIBP measurements is permitted provided: - > The first set of vital signs will include a manual blood pressure - > The manually BP obtained should be utilized to verify the automated BP reading - ➤ Any discrepancy between the manual and automated must be re-verified with repeat manual blood pressure measurement - ➤ For continued discrepancy be manual and automated measurements it is paramount the provide consider the clinical presentation - Providers must always avoid relying on potentially falsely elevated automated readings if readings do not correlate with manual measurement or patient's clinical presentation - Patient care provider must use sound clinical judgment in patient assessment and need to verify NIBP blood pressure measurements and repeat manual blood pressure assessment as indicated
+- Use of automated NIBP measurements is permitted provided: - > The first set of vital signs will include a manual blood pressure - > The manually BP obtained should be utilized to verify the automated BP reading - > Any discrepancy between the manual and automated must be re-verified with repeat manual blood pressure measurement - For continued discrepancy between manual and automated measurements it is paramount the provider considers the clinical presentation - Providers must always avoid relying on potentially falsely elevated automated readings if readings do not correlate with manual measurement or patient's clinical presentation - Patient care provider must use sound clinical judgment in patient assessment and need to verify NIBP blood pressure measurements and repeat manual blood pressure assessment as indicated

-EMS Dispatch Center Time

-(NCCEP EMS Dispatch 1)
+EMS Dispatch Center Time (NCCEP EMS Dispatch 1)